Van Vleck, Texas

 Van Vleck is a census-designated place (CDP) in Matagorda County, Texas, United States.
-The population is one of the few areas with positive growth in Matagorda County.
+The population total represents one of the few areas with positive growth in Matagorda County.
 The 2010 census showed a 25% increase with 1,844 people (versus 1,411 at the 2000 census).
-Although near Bay City, TX the site of Van Vleck falls outside the ETJ of Bay City, TX and is regulated by county police and county ordinance.
+Although near Bay City, the site of Van Vleck falls outside the ETJ of Bay City and is regulated by county police and county ordinance.